robusta-dev/robusta/docs/tutorials/alert-custom-prometheus.rst

 Next Steps
 ---------------

-In the next tutorial, we enhance this Prometheus alert with Robusta.
+In the next tutorial, discover how to further enhance this Prometheus alert with Robusta.
 Keep reading to learn more:

 * :ref:`Enrich Custom Prometheus Alerts`